With the holidays right around the corner, how do you make sure that you keep spending in check and don’t go overboard?

 • Bills (mortgage, rent, utility and credit)

 • List of variable spending (gas, entertainment, clothing)

 2. Use cash.

 If you are setting out for gift shopping, withdraw the amount you set for it and leave your cards behind.
 This way, you’ll become more thoughtful of your would-be purchases.
 Using cash hurts more because you see it go from your hand to the cashier.
-Using your card is more convenient but since you don’t see the physical currency leaving out of your account, it doesn’t sting as much.
 So, if you want to avoid making extra purchases, use cash and when you run out of cash, then you know that it’s time to stop.